 Mole Creek Caves

 If you like to explore caves, you should definitely visit the Mole Creek Caves.
 There are multiple tours a day that lead you around the underground lakes in the Marakoopa Cave.
 In this cave, you also have the possibility to see glow worms!
-The King Solomons Cave characterizes by the lavish colors and formations.
+The King Solomons Cave is characterized by the lavish colors and formations.

 The caves have the same climate all year round.
 It is around 9 degrees, so be prepared and get dressed well before you enter!